Warwolt/arduino_uno_cmake_example/README.md

 Make sure that both the avr toolchain `bin` directory and `avrdude` are added to your `PATH` environment variable.

+Additionally, set the `AVR_FIND_ROOT_PATH` environment variable to the `avr` directory of the avr toolchain install.

+If needed, you should also install Make.
+On Winows, https://www.mingw-w64.org/ is recommended.

 ## Generate project

 ```
 mkdir build
 cmake . -B build -G "Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=./external/cmake-avr/generic-gcc-avr.cmake
 ```

+Note: on Windows this may need to be `-G "MinGW Makefiles"`